jangir02vishal/Sunbase-Data-Assignment/README.md

    ```

 5. **Run the Application:**
-   Open `index.html` in a web browser or host the project using a local server.
+   Open `login.html` in a web browser or host the project using a local server.

 6. **Test the API Integration:**
-   Use the implemented features to test user authentication, customer creation, retrieval, deletion, and updating.
+   Use the implemented features to test user authentication, customer creation, retrieval, deletion, and editing.

 ## Setting up `cors-anywhere`